ljunggren/boozang-docs/README.md

 ## A note on Open Source

-To build a strong ecosystem around Boozang we have decided to keep all client-side code Open Source and allow our customers to customize it as they wish.
+To build a strong Boozang ecosystem, we decided to keep all client-side code Open Source and allow our customers to customize it as they wish.
 The reason for this is two-fold:

-1. All customer systems are slightly different, and even if we can cover most scenarios we cannot cover all.
+1. All customer systems are slightly different, and even if we can cover most scenarios, we cannot cover all.
-2. As our customer base grows, custom code made by one customer can directly be re-used by another customer, creating a benefit that scale with our customer base.
+2. As our customer base grows, custom code made by one customer can directly be re-used by another customer, creating a benefit that s with our customer base.

 We, therefore, encourage our users to keep their custom code open source and share it openly.
 We also encourage you to let us know at *opensource@boozang.com* so we can link to it.